jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [ ] ~ Moves to "Implementations"
 - [ ] All pointer topics to Pointers.
 - [ ] All Text Code topics to single place.
-- [ ] Replacing the name: "new computer language" with "Circle programming language" or "Encircle".
+- [ ] Replacing the name: "new computer language" with "Encircle programming language" or "Encircle".
 - [ ] Switching "Parameters" approach between "Spec" and "Construct Drafts" replacing the "Commands & Classes Loosely Coupled" approach with the "Input Output" approach.
 - [ ] ~ Splitting up Black Box Construct Drafts (they seem disparate topics)
+- [ ] Replacing "the new computer language" with "Encircle"
 - [ ] ->..
 Replacing "Concept" with "Aspect"
     - [ ] I have difficulty with this.
     - [ ] Only part of the occurrences seem replaceable.